vinay-005/Currency-Converter/README.md

 <br>
 # Currency Converter 💱

 A simple and interactive Currency Converter that allows users to convert currency values in real-time.
-The project includes features like dark mode, input validation, and a swap button for convenience.
+The project includes features like input validation, and a swap button for convenience.

 ---